vmware-archive/hillview/docs/userManual.md

 ### Data schema views

 The data schema views allow users to browse the schema of the current table and select a set of columns from the dataset to focus on.
+This feature is especially useful when the table contains too many columns to display at once, and the user wants to focus on a subset of them.

 The following example shows a schema view; the rows in a schema view are the description of the columns of the data table.
 In this example